-In order to have your score certified by the CodeSignal team, it is important to abide by the rules presented to you before you begin the General Coding Framework (GCF).
+In order to have your score certified by the CodeSignal team, it is important to abide by the rules presented to you before you begin the General Coding Assessment (GCA).
 This article will cover:

 - Proctoring & Assessment-Specific Rules